limhawjia/js-slang/README.md

 We have identified unnecessary restrictions in the existing implementation and expanded the scope of user programs that can be parallelized.
 Our goal is to make it easier and less restrictive for a Source programmer to exploit parallel computation using the GPU.

+## Improvements made
+The improvements that we have made come in the form of reduced restrictions on what is deemed as parallelizable code.
+They are as follows:

+1. Remove restriction about strict ordering of indices in the array assignment step (that the indices used must be a prefix of the for-loop ordering)
+2. Remove restriction that only functions from the math library are usable in the loop body  (allow the use of a valid set of user-defined functions)
+3. Remove restriction that the for-loop counter must be initialised to 0 and can only be incremented by 1 each iteration.

 js-slang
 ====
 Open-source implementations of the programming language *Source*.
 Source